 I really do not mean to pick on Polk County here.
 They are not the only county whose practices fall outside of the rules.
 In fact these same comments apply to the way we have chosen at-large National Convention delegates in Iowa.
 I find it ironic that many of those who are claiming outrage over the situation in Polk County were supportive of or even complicit in the same kind of behavior that elected a national delegate slate at the 2012 State Convention.

 There is plenty of blame to go around here.
 The Liberty Folk were only following a long tradition that my guys had established of using the nominating committee to let a small group of insiders control who got to attend the National Convention.
-I have written extensively on this topic before and I am not proud to say that I have been part of the cabal that selected delegates in the past.
-Shenanigans like this allow a small group of people to have inordinate influence over our party.
+I have written extensively on this topic before

 I am currently serving on a committee with SCC members Joel Kurtinitis, Kris Thiessen, and Mark Doland.
 The committee is chaired by National Comitteewoman Tamara Scott.
 We are charged with consideration of bylaw and constitutional changes to be submitted to the next SCC meeting and the state convention regarding the Caucus-to-Convention process.

 I intend to propose an amendment clarifying how elections are to be run at every level in the Republican Party of Iowa.
 I would love to hear your input on this topic.